aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/_index.md

 ## Introduction

-Geospatial analysis takes a leap forward with Aspose.GIS for .NET, offering a versatile toolkit for seamless integration of spatial functionalities into your .NET applications.
-In this hub you’ll discover **how to check geometry** and perform related operations—such as calculating geometry area, measuring geometry distance, and generating convex hulls—quickly and reliably.
+Geospatial analysis takes a leap forward with Aspose.GIS for .NET, offering a versatile toolkit for seamless integration of spatial functionalities into your .NET applications. **In this guide you’ll discover how to check geometry** and perform related operations—such as calculating geometry area, measuring geometry distance, and generating convex hulls—quickly and reliably.
 Whether you’re building a mapping service, a location‑based app, or a data‑intensive GIS platform, these tutorials give you the hands‑on guidance you need.

+## Quick Answers
+- **What is the primary purpose?** To validate spatial relationships (equality, intersection, containment, etc.) between geometries.
+- **Which library should I use?** Aspose.GIS for .NET – fully supported on .NET 5/6/7 and .NET Core.
+- **Do I need a license?** A free trial is available; a commercial license is required for production.
+- **What are the typical prerequisites?** .NET 6+ runtime and a reference to Aspose.GIS.dll.
+- **Can I run these examples on Linux/macOS?** Yes, Aspose.GIS is cross‑platform.

+## What is “how to check geometry”?
+Checking geometry means programmatically verifying spatial relationships—like equality, intersection, overlap, touching, containment, or coverage—between two or more geometric objects.
+This is a core step in any GIS workflow, enabling you to filter, join, or analyze spatial data accurately.

+## Why use Aspose.GIS for geometry checks?
+- **Rich API surface** – methods for every common spatial predicate.
+- **Performance‑optimized** – handles large datasets with minimal memory overhead.
+- **Cross‑platform** – works on Windows, Linux, and macOS without native dependencies.
+- **Extensive format support** – read/write Shapefile, GeoJSON, GML, and more.

 ## How to Check Geometry in .NET